washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do You File a Tort Claim in Washington?

 Interested parties may file a tort claim with the District Court.
-The type of form filed depends on the type of tort claim that the plaintiff wishes to file.
+The type of form to be filed depends on the type of tort claim that the plaintiff wishes to file.
 Washington has different forms for general tort claims and claims against state agencies.
 Petitioners may file a tort claim in person at the courthouse, online, by fax, or by email.
-However, petitioning parties must contact the appropriate court or government agency to determine the correct filing process.
+However, petitioning parties will need to contact the appropriate court or government agency to determine the correct filing process.

 What Does a Tort Claim Contain in Washington?